mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ## 2.3 Using the command module to accomplish our desired state

-We will start off trying out what in essence is a not-recommended approach to applying configuration changes - which is using the command module directly.
-The main reason why we cover it is because the command module to some is easier to understand, which may lure you to use it.
-We will see it's limitations on full display in this exercise.
+We will start off doing a classic, which is learning what to NOT do: using the command module directly to make modification.
+The main reason why we cover it, is so that you may see it's limitations on full display.

+:exclamation: Feel free to use the solutions, you are not meant to spend any significant time figure this part out.

 :boom: Task 1: Create a playbook called cmd_config.yml which uses the arista.eos.eos_command module to accomplish below configuration for our leaf1 and leaf2 switches.
 * :thumbsup: Hints: